BitsAndDroids/FlightConnector-Rust/README.md

 [https://github.com/BitsAndDroids/Bits-and-Droids-flight-connector](https://github.com/BitsAndDroids/Bits-and-Droids-flight-connector)
 ## Documentation

-The documentation can be found in the open source docs [Flightconnector Docs book](https://bitsanddroids.github.io/ConnectorDocs/)
+The documentation can be found in the open source docs [Flightconnector Docs book](https://bitsanddroids.github.io/ConnectorDocs/).
+If you want to contribute to the docs head on over to the [Flightconnector Docs repo](https://github.com/BitsAndDroids/ConnectorDocs).

 ## Install